Muriel Fox: Recognition

+In 1977, she received a Matrix Award from New York Women in Communications.
+In 1979, she was the first woman to win a Business Leader of the Year Award, and in 1983, she received an Achievement Award from the Alliance for Women in Media, then known as American Women in Radio & Television.

-In 1985, she was given the Distinguished Alumna Award from Barnard College, and became the first recipient of New York State NOW's Eleanor Roosevelt Leadership Award.
-In 1991 the Muriel Fox Award for Communications Leadership Toward a Just Society, also called the "Foxy", was created by the NOW Legal Defense and Education Fund; she was its first recipient.
-In 1996 the Fund granted her an "Our Hero" award "For a Lifetime of Dedication to the Cause of Women’s Equality."Rockland Journal-News.
+In 1985, she received the Distinguished Alumna Award from Barnard College.
+She also became the first recipient of New York State NOW's Eleanor Roosevelt Leadership Award.

+In 1991, the NOW Legal Defense and Education Fund created the Muriel Fox Award for Communications Leadership Toward a Just Society, also called the "Foxy"; Muriel Fox was its first recipient.
+In 1996, the Fund granted her an "Our Hero" award "For a Lifetime of Dedication to the Cause of Women's Equality."

+In 1997, she received the Caroline Lexow Babcock Award from Rockland County NOW.
+In 2008, she received the Distinguished Citizen Award from the Rockland County Family Shelter, the Woman of Accomplishment Award from the Wings Club, and the Woman to Women Award from New York State NOW.Rockland Journal-News.
 Gannett Suburban Newspapers, New York State.
 October 26, 1997.
-On October 21, 2014 Gloria Steinem presented her with the Lifetime Achievement Award of Veteran Feminists of America in a luncheon at the Harvard Club, New York City, featuring appearances by feminists Eve Ensler, Rosie O'Donnell, Marlo Thomas and Carol Jenkins.
+On October 21, 2014 Gloria Steinem presented her with the Lifetime Achievement Award of Veteran Feminists of America in a luncheon at the Harvard Club in Midtown Manhattan, featuring appearances by feminists Eve Ensler, Rosie O'Donnell, Marlo Thomas and Carol Jenkins.
 Page 1, Pages 15A-16A.
 "NOW Chapter To Honor Feminist Pioneer"; March 16, 1992.
 "NOW founder says the feminist struggle is far from over."
+In 2016, she won NOW's Woman of Vision Award.